AgoraLabsGit/Bit_Agora_v12.1/Docs/03-Development/Roadmaps/Master Development Roadmap.md

 - **NEW**: Wallet-based customer journey analytics
 - **NEW**: Lightning lottery performance metrics
 - **NEW**: Social media engagement ROI tracking
+- **NEW**: Real-time monitoring of Business Wallet Funds (MVP2) - Live balance tracking for Bitcoin, Lightning, and USDT wallets with alerts
+- **NEW**: Invoice generation + email sending (MVP2) - Automated invoice creation and email delivery for transactions

 ### CRM & Customer Management
 - Customer database and profiles